jcolag/entropy-arbitrage/2020-07-12-tolerance.md

  * They are people who preach intolerance and exclusion, and face consequences for their actions.
  * Therefore, the tolerant society is hypocritical in not tolerating their intolerance, so the tolerance either a myth or logically inconsistent.

 That, of course, is what logicians call a *de inepte* argument.
-OK, no, that's actually just Latin for "from stupidity," and that (sadly) is not a kind of argument in [propositional logic](https://en.wikipedia.org/wiki/Propositional_calculus), but I stand by my point for two reasons.
+OK, no, that's actually just Latin for "from stupidity," and that (sadly) is not a kind of argument in {% wiki Propositional_calculus|propositional logic|en %}, but I stand by my point for two reasons.

 For one thing, as [I've discussed before]({% post_url 2020-03-08-are-do %}) and should be obvious, there's a huge gap between being Black or Jewish and being the sort of person who tries to incite violence.
 The former is an identity.
 The latter is an ongoing choice that can (and *should*) be changed at any time.